rugby110/bagit-java/README.txt

 6. Added version-aware handling of filepath delimiters.

-For questions or problems, please post to the loc-xferutils mailing list at https://lists.sourceforge.net/lists/listinfo/loc-xferutils-mail.
-For further assistance, contact Salim Malik (smalik@loc.gov).
+For questions or problems, please post an issue to the github repository https://github.com/LibraryOfCongress/bagit-java For further assistance, contact the developer list (REPO-DEV@LISTSERV.LOC.GOV).